Niharika040/Footwear-Sales-Analytics/README.md

 Analyze preferences for product type and categories among gender groups to derive insights for marketing and inventory decisions.

 - **Steps**:
    - Filtered data by `Gender` and analyzed preferences using Pivot Tables and charts.
    - Created a Pivot Table to analyze counts for each product type.
    - Generated a Clustered Bar Chart to visualize preferences by product type.

 - **Outcome**:

-### Men's Preferences:
+   - **Men's Preference**:
       - **Running** shoes are the most popular product category for men.
       - **Casual** and **Skate** are also important but significantly less popular than running shoes.

 ### Women's Preferences:
 - **Running** shoes are the most popular product category for women as well, though **Casual** shoes are a close competitor.